Opinion

 33

-awm over 10 years ago
+awm about 11 years ago

 No one says you can't keep your dreams and also work for money.
 Ideally, we'd want to aim towards finding a place where you can fulfill your goals while keeping yourself financially stable.
 But if you can't, then multi-task.
 You're capable, you can figure a way out to "save the world" and also "save yourself" too.
 Why should you (or I) care what other people say about your life decisions to keep yourself financially stable?
 If you've acquired that ability to work at a bank or other "major companies" and also were able to find the time to do some crazy research that helps the world, then isn't that something we'll all admire in the end?
 Similarly, it may not be the entire humanity, but managing to find a way to help improve the way a company runs, is still, helping the society.
 This isn't to say that just purely focusing on helping the survival of humanity isn't a good thing.
 It's just that there are many ways to do good for some select amount of a lot of people.